corrscope/corrscope/docs/index.md

 ### High-level Overview

+Corrscope saves a history buffer of size `Trigger Width` between frames.
+On each frame, we fetch input data of size `1.5 * Trigger Width`, then sweep the history buffer (size `Trigger Width`) within the input data, picking the optimal alignment (resulting in a triggering range of `0.5 * Trigger Width`).
+As a result, to properly trigger a wave of frequency <50 Hz (period >20 ms), you need a `Trigger Width` of >40 ms (not 20 ms)!

 On each frame, corrscope's trigger scans across input data near the currently playing point in the audio.
 For each point, corrscope computes `Edge Strength` * "total waveform to the right" (maximized at each rising edge) + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
 Then we keep points lying at a local maximum.
 If `Buffer Strength` is set to 0, this locate all rising edges.

 For each local maximum of the buffer/edge locator, we score the correlation by summing  `Edge Strength` * "slope around the point" + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
 Then we use the edge/correlation peak with the highest slope/correlation score.